 This HIT does not target specific diseases and conditions, but aims to promote healthier neighbourhoods.
 In doing so the overall aim is to enable people to 'stay well' for as long as possible, and to enable patients to recover more quickly, in their communities and neighbourhoods.

-SHINE HIT's directors are Dr Suzanne Audrey, Senior Public Health Research Fellow at the School of Social and Community Medicine, University of Bristol (UoB), Dr Adrian Davis, Public Health and Transport Consultant working with Bristol City Council's Transport Team and Sally Hogg, Public Health Consultant, Bristol City Council.
+SHINE HIT's directors are Dr Suzanne Audrey, Honorary Senior Public Health Research Fellow at the School of Social and Community Medicine, University of Bristol (UoB), Dr Adrian Davis, Senior Fellow in Translational Research & Behaviour Change at UWE Bristol and Associate Editor of Transport & Health and Sally Hogg, Public Health Consultant, Bristol City Council.

 The HIT's leadership team includes representatives from from Transport, Neighbourhoods, Town Planning, and Housing in Bristol City Council, as well as from physical activity researchers from the University of Bristol, a green space specialist, and a Neighbourhood Partnership representative.